naomiaro/webaudio-peaks/README.md

 ```

 ###extractPeaks(source, samplesPerPixel, isMono, cueIn, cueOut, bits)
-function to extract peaks from an Array, TypedArray, or AudioBuffer
+function to extract peaks from a TypedArray, or AudioBuffer

 **Params**